MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 :::image type="content" source="./media/microsoft-intune-admin-center-devices/public-preview-toggle-intune-2311.png" alt-text="Screenshot highlighting the public preview opt-in banner and Try it now button in the Microsoft Intune admin center." lightbox="./media/microsoft-intune-admin-center-devices/public-preview-toggle-intune-2311.png":::

+### Exit public preview

-You remain in public preview until you switch it back, even if you close the browser.
-To exit public preview and return to the current version of the admin center, flip the switch next to **Use Devices preview** again.
+You remain in public preview, even if you close the browser.
+To exit public preview and return to the current version of the admin center, flip the switch next to **Use Devices preview**.

 :::image type="content" source="./media/microsoft-intune-admin-center-devices/device-preview-toggle-off.png" alt-text="Screenshot highlighting the Use Devices preview toggle in the Microsoft Intune admin center." :::